nisasaf/doc.saf/README.md

 *note: the italic words above means you could change it.

 <h2>Set up Laravel project after cloned from Github</h2>
 There are two ways to get started.
-It depends on your current condition.
+It depends on the conditions of your cloning project.

+*If you already close your terminal after cloning the project, follow this way.
 1. Open your cloned local project.< 2.
 Make sure you've created the database for your cloned project.
 If not, please create it first.
 3. Back to your cloned local project, copy an <b><i>.env.example</i></b> file and paste at the same path.
 4. Rename the file as <b><i>.env</i></b>